Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Sample Cell Lysates, Tissue Extracts, Tissue Culture Media

-- Samples/Kit - 39 or 231 in Duplicate
+- Samples/Kit 39 or 231 in Duplicate

-- Stability - Liquid 4˚C Stable Reagents
+- Stability Liquid 4°C Stable Reagents

 3’,3’-cyclic GAMP (is a key mediator of bacterial signal transduction and regulation, controlling a range of diverse targets including transcription, enzyme activity and cell cycle progression.
-3’,3’-cGAMP signaling in bacteria is regulated in-part by gene regulatory RNA elements called riboswitches that bind and respond to cGAMP with high affinity and specificity.
-The 3’,3’-cGAMP riboswitches regulate genes involved in motility, biofilm formation, colonization, and virulence.
-The cyclic dinucleotides have emerged as key central regulators of bacterial physiology and inhibition studies of cGAMP signaling as an anti-microbial strategy are ongoing.
+In bacteria, 3’,3’-cGAMP signaling is regulated in-part by gene regulatory RNA elements called riboswitches that bind and respond to cGAMP with high affinity and specificity.
+The riboswitches regulate genes involved in motility, biofilm formation, colonization, and virulence.
+The cyclic nucleotides have emerged as key players involved in bacterial physiology and inhibition studies of cGAMP signaling are ongoing as an anti-microbial strategy.

 In mammalian cells, 3’,3’-cGAMP and its eukaryotic analog 2’,3’-cGAMP produced by cGAS, bind STING (stimulator of IFN genes) and subsequently induce TBK1-IRF3-dependent production of IFN-β.
 Here, the cGAS-cGAMP-STING DNA sensing pathway is a key activator of the innate immune response to foreign or harmful native DNA.
 The cGAS-cGAMP-STING pathway plays a critical role in antiviral and antitumor immunity as well as mediating autoimmune responses.
 Dysregulation or aberrant activation of the pathway by self-DNA has emerged as an underlying cause of tumorigenesis and autoimmune disorders.